sharetribe/flex-docs/src/docs/cookbook-events/set-up-and-use-zapier/index.md

 ### Listing events

 - `Listing created`: sent each time a listing is created
-- `Listing updated`: sent each time a listing is updated. **Please note that in the default transaction flow a new listing goes already through several (seven) updates between the first draft and eventual publishing**.
+- `Listing updated`: sent each time a listing is updated. **Please note that in the default listing creation flow in FTW a new listing goes already through several (seven) updates between the first draft and eventual publishing**.
 Be sure to check out Zapier's own [Filter app](https://zapier.com/apps/filter/integrations) to filter out the relevant ones.
 - `Listing deleted`: sent each time a listing is deleted

 ### User events